marcoagpinto/aoo-mozilla-en-dict/README.md

 http://marcoagpinto.cidadevirtual.pt/proofingtoolgui.html

-Each folder has:
+Each folder has (just right-click over a file and select to save it):
 - .AFF
 - .DIC
 - README
 - full wordlist for people to see
-Just right-click over a file and select to save it.

 Licences for the wordlists: